 What it is

 Strong ties are the handful of people you'd call at 2am: family, close friends, the ones who know your history.
-Weak ties are the wider ring of people you sort of know.
-A coworker from an old job, the guy at the dog park, the friend of a friend you keep running into.
-Sociologist Mark Granovetter studied this in 1973 and found something backwards-sounding: new jobs, new ideas, and new people reach you mostly through the loose connections.
+Weak ties are the wider ring of people you sort of know, the coworker from an old job, the guy at the dog park, the friend of a friend you keep running into.
+Sociologist Mark Granovetter studied this in 1973 and found something backwards-sounding: new jobs, new ideas, and new people reach you mostly through the loose connections, not the close ones.
 Your close friends know the same people you do and read the same things you do.
 Your acquaintances don't, and that's exactly what makes them valuable.

 Why it matters

 We treat weak ties as the relationships that don't count, so they're the first thing to go when life gets busy, and the first thing technology optimizes away.
 Work from home, order delivery, wear headphones on every errand.
 Each choice is reasonable on its own.
-Together they quietly delete the entire layer of relationships where belonging actually comes from.
-Strong ties keep you sane.
-Weak ties keep you connected to everything outside your bubble.
-You need both, and only one of them maintains itself.
+Together they quietly delete the entire layer of relationships where belonging actually comes from, the nods, the regulars, the half-known faces that make a place feel like yours.

 What to practice